PX4/PX4-user_guide/en/dev_log/ulog_file_format.md

 - `multi_id`: the same message format can have multiple instances, for example if the system has two sensors of the same type.
 The default and first instance must be 0.
 - `msg_id`: unique id to match [Logged data Message](#d-logged-data-message) data.
 The first use must set this to 0, then increase it.
-  - The same `msg_id` must not be used twice for different subscriptions, not even after unsubscribing.
+  - The same `msg_id` must not be used twice for different subscriptions.
 - `message_name`: message name to subscribe to.
 Must match one of the [Format Message](#f-format-message) definitions.